eilidhsteel/semGroup/use-cases/usecase2.md

-# USE CASE: 2  Produce a suite of Reports on cities in the world.
+# USE CASE: 2  Produce a suite of reports on cities in the world.

 ## CHARACTERISTIC INFORMATION